symonkipkemei/Autojenzi/README.md

 ## ⚙️ Installation

-Please follow last release at section [Release](https://github.com/symonkipkemei/Autojenzi/releases)
+1. Please follow last release at section [Release](https://github.com/symonkipkemei/Autojenzi/releases)
+2. Download the installer (`AutojenziInstaller.exe`).
+3. Run the installer (`AutojenziInstaller.exe`) and follow the installation instructions.
+4. Open Revit and access the plugin from the Add-ins tab

 ### Version support : From Revit 2020 to Revit 2025.